 At face value, Anbernic offers a very similar device to the Steam Deck.
 However, two main things hold it back:

 - No expandable storage option.
 Depending on what games you load onto it, 128 GB is not enough hard drive space.
-When I loaded Cyberpunk 2077 onto my Deck, it took up 67 GB by itself!
+When I loaded Cyberpunk 2077 onto my Deck, it took up 67 GB!

 - Early reports on the Win600 say it is not as optimized as the Deck.
 With a lower-powered Picasso CPU, that’s not a great sign for the life of this device.